Laufire/ec/docs/design.rst

 Ideas
 -----
-* Using simple functions,lambdas and callable classes as types, bot for conversion and validation.
+* Using simple functions, lambdas and callable classes as types, both for conversion and validation.

 * Nested args, by using tasks as types.